 Impasto – The technique of laying on paint or pigment thickly so that it stands out from a surface

-To remember the meaning of impasto, recall the following mnemonic:
+To remember the meaning of impasto, recall the following:

-The image of the pasta and tomato (impasto) sauce looked so real and stood out, I could almost pick it up.
+The image of the pasta and tomato (impasto) sauce looked so real and stood out so much, I could almost pick it up.

 Traditionally, oil paints were used to create impasto effects as it is extremely thick and slow drying, allowing liberal application and movement of the paint whilst it is on the canvas.

-In Vincent Van Gogh's Farmhouse in Provence painting, you can clearly see the thick impasto marks he makes.
+In Vincent van Gogh's Farmhouse in Provence painting, you can clearly see the thick impasto marks he made.